 Peterborough is both a historic medieval city and a dynamic city growing for the future.
-It currently has a diverse population of over 170,000 but has ambitions to grow to well over 200,000 residents by 2021.
+It currently has a diverse population of over 190,000 but has ambitions to grow to well over 200,000 residents by 2021.
 Peterborough Cathedral has magnificent Norman architecture.
-O&H Hampton is among a host of organisations and individuals supporting the Cathedral's 900th anniversary campaign.
+O&H Hampton was among a host of organisations and individuals supporting the Cathedral's 900th anniversary campaign in 2018.

 Photo by Oliver Mallich